 Canada

-One of the many reasons Canada remains a popular study abroad destination among international students is because of the country’s wide range of diverse and flexible post-secondary study options.
+One of the many reasons Canada remains a popular destination among international students is because of the country’s range of diverse and flexible post-secondary study options.
 International students can find employment if they’re enrolled in a full-time degree, diploma, or certificate program that’s at least six months in length.
 If you’re a part-time student in your final semester, you can work off-campus if you don’t require a full course load to complete your studies and were a full-time student up until your final semester.

 United Kingdom